Fournier Street: Religious groups

 Fournier Street also has the church of Christ Church Spitalfields at its western extremity, designed by Nicholas Hawksmoor, a former assistant of Christopher Wren, and built between 1714 and 1729.
-This Grade 1 listed building is widely considered to be the highest expression of English Baroque architecture.
+This Grade I listed building is widely considered to be the highest expression of English Baroque architecture.
 The foundations were laid in 1714, and construction of the walls took place over the following years, although the upper stages of the tower and spire were not built until the late 1720s, and the church was finally consecrated on 5 July 1729.